Molecule-photon interactions in phononic environments: Molecular Polaritonics

 As shown in the previous sections, vibronic and electron-phonon couplings reduce the oscillator strength of the molecule and lead to decoherence and are consequently considered as detrimental.
 However such couplings can also lead to interesting new physics: In Ref.~\cite{reitz2019langevin} it was already shown that vibrations can couple upper and lower polaritonic states in a dissipative fashion, resulting in an effective transfer of population from upper to lower polariton and consequently an asymmetric cavity transmission profile with a suppressed upper polaritonic peak (at zero temperature $\bar{n}=0$) and dominant emission occuring from the lower polariton (this can also be seen in Figs.~\ref{fig6}(a) and (b)).
 We derive here a more general expression for the population transfer between polaritons showing that for finite thermal occupations of the vibrational mode $\bar{n}$ also a transfer from lower to upper polariton can be activated.
 Diagonalizing the Jaynes-Cummings part of the Hamiltonian at resonance $\omega_c=\omega_0$ by introducing annihilation operators for upper and lower polariton, $U=(a+\sigma)/\sqrt{2}$ and $L=(a-\sigma)/{\sqrt{2}}$, the Holstein part of the Hamiltonian [Eq.~(\ref{holsteinelvib})] gives rise to a vibration-mediated interaction between upper and lower polariton

-with the hybridized decay rates of upper and lower polaritonic state $\gamma_\pm = (\kappa+\gamma)/2$.
+with the hybridized decay rates of upper and lower polaritonic state $\gamma_\pm = (\kappa+\gamma)/2$ and one can see that the term $\Im\braket{U^\dagger L (b^\dagger+b)}$ is the one responsible for population transfer between the polaritons.
 In the limit of fast textcolor{blue}{vibrational relaxation} $\Gamma_{\text{m}}\gg\kappa$ this can be turned into a set of rate equations with an effective excitatation transfer from the upper polariton to the lower polariton $\kappa_+$ and a transfer from the lower polariton to the upper polariton $\kappa_-$ (for detailed calculation see Appendix \ref{polcrosstalk}):

 Under the assumption of weak vibronic coupling as compared to the splitting between upper and lower polaritonic state $\lambda\nu\ll 2g$, the rates can be calculated to first order as (again we assume Markovian decay for the vibration for that sake of simplicity):